tiepdotme/loudas.com-website/_posts/2019-01-08-Meribel-France.md

 Also, speed limits !
 The speed limit is 130kph, but speed is not policed like in NZ, so sitting at 90mph (144kph) is pretty standard for everyone.
 I even hit the ton a few times (100mph), just cruisin' eh :)

-The view started off quite interesting, miles of plains filled with wind turbines, then didn't change for hundreds of miles.
+The view started off quite interesting, miles of plains, filled with wind turbines, and didn't change for hundreds of miles.

 We arrived at Troyes at about 7pm and checked into our Hotel, [Le Champ des Oiseaux](https://www.champdesoiseaux.com/en){: target="_blank"}.
 What an amazing hotel in the heart of Medieval Troyes.
-The hotel recommended [Chez Felix](http://www.chez-felix.fr/){: target="_blank"} for dinner, so we head out for a walk through town, walking down randomly found alley ways of old Medieval Troyes, finally setting down in the restaurant for Duck and Prawns, with a bottle or red wine, followed by selection de fromages (a selection of cheese).
+The hotel recommended [Chez Felix](http://www.chez-felix.fr/){: target="_blank"} for dinner, so we head out for a walk through town, walking down randomly found alley ways of old Medieval Troyes, finally setting down in the restaurant for Duck and Prawns, with a bottle of red wine, followed by selection de fromages (a selection of cheeses).

-Day two ,was full of similar scenery, hundreds of miles of plains, filled with wind turbines.
+Day two was full of similar scenery, hundreds of miles of plains, filled with wind turbines.

 We finally reached Calais, to board the ferry.
 Once again Karen had gone all out, and booked us in the club lounge, so yet another super comfortable, luxurious travel experience.